 Cold Steel SRK San Mai III

 The Cold Steel SRK knives often top the survival knife charts together with the iconic KA-BAR USMC, or the Fallkniven A1.
-The San Mai version is among the top rated survival knives on Amazon at teh time of the writing with majority of the reviews being very positive.
+The San Mai version is among the top-rated survival knives on Amazon at the time of the writing with the majority of the reviews being very positive.

-It is a 10.75 inches long, full tang, fixed blade knife with simple design.
-It comes fitted with a 6-inch razor sharp drop point blade.
-The blade is made of laminated steel with the hard core being made of the VG-1 steel.
+It is a 10.75 inches long, full tang, fixed blade knife with a simple design.
+It comes fitted with a 6-inch razor-sharp drop point blade.
+The blade is made of laminated steel with the hardcore being made of the VG-1 steel.

 Just like other Cold Steel SRK knives, this version comes with a Secure-Ex sheath.
 It grips the blade tightly and it can be used to mount the knife with the tip pointing up.

 Overall, this is an excellent knife in pretty much all aspects, and it is usually available for slightly less than the Fallkniven A1.